 February: Despite previous FEDERAL STB RULING that the line can accommodate 79 MPH SPEEDS, GUILFORD again announces its refusal to permit passenger train speeds greater than 59 MPH and denies Amtrak access to the line to conduct previously FRA ordered track modulus testing.

 March: TNE meets with MAINE’S GOVERNOR KING and top DOT and NNEPRA members to seek resolution to the seemingly endless obstacles.

 March: Amtrak petitions the STB to settle the speed issue, requesting an expedited ruling.

-April: TNE intervenes to assist in Amtrak’s Surface Transportation Board proceeding, also requesting an expedited ruling.
+April: TNE files as an intervenor to assist in Amtrak’s Surface Transportation Board proceeding and also requests an expedited ruling.

-October: Gov King holds joint press conference with TNE, the Maine DOT, NNEPRA and Guilford Transportation to announce the date of the INAUGURAL RUN ON DECEMBER 14.
+October: Gov King holds joint press conference with TNE, the Maine DOT, NNEPRA and Guilford Transportation to announce that the date of the Inaugural Run will be DECEMBER 14.

 Amtrak’s new DOWNEASTER looks magnificent with its gleaming cars and sparkling windows.
 The colorful red, white and blue locomotive carries the new logo THE DOWNEASTER on its sides and DOWNEASTER; OPERATED BY AMTRAK across the front.